Marieml/Marieml/README.md

 ### Hi there 👋 I'm Maria

 - 👩‍🎓 I’m currently studying final year at Department of Informatics and Telecommunication, National and Kapodistrian University of Athens (remotely from Sweden)
-- 🌱 I’m currently learning Graphics, Algorithms, AI, Data Bases
+- 🌱 I’m currently searching for an internship or job.

 ### 🔨 Languages and Tools